KS3cur1ty/Lynx/README.md

 ## Features
-- Sends logs by email
+- Sends logs by email or FTP
 - Sends system information
 - Hybrid Encryption
 - Takes screenshots and sends them
 - Logs are sent every 60 seconds by default
 - No X dependency
+- File shredder integrated

 ## Limitations
 - Needs to be run with root permissions
 - Not so stealthy
-- Currently supports only sending logs by email.
-FTP support will soon be added :)

 ## Getting Started
 ### Prerequisites